-6. Declaring a Major
+IV.F.
+Declaring a Major

 Students must declare a major once they have completed 16 or more units.
-If a student is enrolled in courses the completion of which would bring the student's total number of units to 16 or more, the student will not be allowed to register for subsequent semesters until s/he declares a major.
-This total shall not include credit by exam (Advanced Placement, International Baccalaureate, etc), but will include transfer college credit.
-(Students who transfer with 16 or more units must declare the major before the end of their first semester at Reed.)
+If a student is enrolled in courses the completion of which would bring the student's total number of units to 16 or more, the student will not be allowed to register for subsequent semesters until they declare a major.
+This total shall not include credit by exam (Advanced Placement, International Baccalaureate, etc.), or dual-enrollment credit, but will include transfer college credit.
+Students who transfer with 16 or more units must declare the major before the end of their first semester at Reed.
+First-year students who reach the 16-unit limit in their first year will be granted a one-semester extension to declare the major.